helgoboss/helgobox/doc/user-guide.md

       resources.
 No idea how far you can go with that.
 Try yourself.
 - **Seek play:** Doesn't just change the edit cursor but also changes the play position when the project is currently being played.
-- **Move view:** Also scrolls to the seeked position (even when not playing).
+- **Move view:** Allow to scroll / change viewport when seeking.

 The following options determine which time ranges will be taken into consideration as reference for seeking (control) and feedback.

-1. **Time selection:** Can use the currently set time selection as reference.
+1. **Use time selection:** Can use the currently set time selection as reference.
 2. **Use loop points:** Can use the currently set loop points as reference.
 3. **Use regions:** Can use the current region as reference.
 4. **Use project:** Can use the complete project as reference, from start to end.

+If you don't tick any "Use" checkbox, ReaLearn will seek within the currently visible viewport.

-If you tick multiple options, this is the order of fallbacks: If there's no time selection, the loop points will be used.
-If there are no loop points, the current region is used.
-And if there's no current region, the project will be used.
+If you tick multiple options, this is the order of fallbacks:

+- If there's no time selection, the loop points will be used.
+- If there are no loop points, the current region is used.
+- If there's no current region, the project will be used.
+- If the project is empty, the viewport will be used.

 ###### Project: Set playrate